-A total of 25 submissions were received via letter, email, telephone and online submissions including the posted comments on the project website.
-Community submissions are addressed in Table 1, while submissions received from CCC are addressed in Table 2.
+A total of 27 submissions were received via letter, email and online submissions including the posted comments on the project website and Facebook.

+Community submissions are addressed in Table 1, while submissions received from the City of Canterbury-Bankstown and State Emergency Services are addressed in Table 2 Response to other stakeholder submissions received .